 Ache Lhamo was listed as part of UNESCO’s list of Intangible Cultural Heritage in 2009.

-This unique performing art started at the beginning of the 8th century, but it only matured and flourished after the 14th century.
-It soon became one of the most influential opera and an important cultural symbol of Tibet.
+This unique performing art started at the beginning of the 8th century.
+It only matured and flourished after the 14th century.
+The repertoire soon became one of the most influential operas and an important cultural symbol of Tibet.

-Besides being a form of entertainment, it was also used to appease the deities.
+Besides being a form of entertainment, it was used to appease the deities.

 Koodiyattam from India

-Koodiyattam or Kutiyattam is a mixture of music, dance, mime and theater performed in classical Sanskrit.
-It is mainly based on Hindu mythology and the actors will role-played in stylized vocal recitation with a unique hand-gesture language and highly suggestive facial expressions.
+Koodiyattam or Kutiyattam is a mixture of music, dance, mime, and theater performed in classical Sanskrit.
+It is based on Hindu mythology and actors will role-play in stylized vocal recitation with a unique hand-gesture language and highly suggestive facial expressions.

 It is unique with a continuous history of more than 2,000 years making it the oldest and the only surviving form of Sanskrit theater.